 Program Pathways Overview

-The Two-Year Graduate Program is a full time, two-year graduate program to obtain a California preliminary teaching credential (Elementary Multiple Subject Credential or Secondary Single Subject Credential in Math, Social Science, Science or English) and Masters in Education.
+The Master’s & Credential Graduate Program is a full time, two-year graduate program to obtain a California preliminary teaching credential (Elementary Multiple Subject Credential or Secondary Single Subject Credential in Math, Social Science, Science or English) and Master’s degree in Education.
 Department scholarships are available and all applicants are strongly encouraged to apply.

-JMEP/STEP pathways offer UCLA undergraduates an opportunity to take courses towards obtaining a preliminary teaching credential during their senior year.
+The Joint Mathematics Education Program and the Science Teacher Education Program (JMEP/STEP) offer UCLA undergraduates an opportunity to take courses towards obtaining a preliminary science or mathematics teaching credential during their senior year.
 After successful completion of the first year, students are eligible to apply into the second year of TEP to complete the Master’s degree.

-Current costs for the program can be found here.
+Current costs for the program can be found here (choose Academic Master).
 Please be aware that fees increase every year and the amount listed may increase by the time you apply.

 Applying to TEP

-The application filing period is open in the fall (early September – early December) for admission to the next academic year.
-The application filing period for the 2017-2018 admission year closed on December 1, 2016.
+The application filing period is open in the fall (mid-September – December 1st) to apply for admission to the next academic year.

-Examination requirements for the application can be found in the TEP Application Checklist, which has information regarding the application requirements.
+Examination requirements for the application can be found in the TEP Application Guide, which has information regarding the application requirements.